harrisonized/harrisonized.github.io/_posts/2020-02-02-prepare-laptop-for-ds.md

     ```

 12. [LibreOffice](https://www.libreoffice.org/).
 If you are not used to Apple's iWork office suite (Pages, Number, and Keynote), you may want to download this, as it much more closely resembles early versions of MS Office.
 Do **NOT** download the latest version.
 There's a [bug](https://bugs.documentfoundation.org/show_bug.cgi?id=122218#c0) that makes versions after 6.1.4 blurry, so you want to make sure that your version is 6.1.3 or below.
 You can find earlier versions in the [archive](https://downloadarchive.documentfoundation.org/libreoffice/old/), and here is the [direct link to v6.1.3](https://downloadarchive.documentfoundation.org/libreoffice/old/6.1.3.2/mac/x86_64/).

-13. [Tableau Public](https://public.tableau.com/en-us/s/download).
-This is a very powerful visualization tool that's GUI based, but it has a lot more power, accessibility, and versatility compared to [Plotly](https://plot.ly/python/), which is already much more powerful than [matplotlib](https://matplotlib.org/).
-There is a learning curve, and its full power can't be realized until you connect it to a huge relational database, so you probably won't be using it much during the bootcamp.
-However, it's still good to play around with it a couple times, as it is especially great at handling and graphing geographical data.

 14. [Platypus](https://sveinbjorn.org/platypus/).
 This tool helps you turn any shell scripts that you write into apps that can go into the Applications folder, which also enables you to create shortcuts on your desktop and doc.
 I'll provide an example below for how this works with Gedit.